-The Vaccine Is Authorized for Individuals 5 Through 11 Years of Age
+The Vaccine Is Authorized as a 2-Dose Primary Vaccination Series for Individuals 5 Through 11 Years of Age

 Find a COVID‑19 Vaccine Near You